 Emotional intelligence in writing assistance is also developing rapidly.
 Future tools will help users convey emotion in their writing more effectively, detecting tone mismatches and suggesting adjustments to better express the intended sentiment.

-These developments are part of a broader evolution in the future of AI keyboards that will likely include:
+These developments are part of the broader evolution in the future of AI keyboards that is already materializing in 2026:

-This evolution raises interesting questions about the future relationship between human writers and AI.
-Rather than replacing human creativity, the most promising direction seems to be collaborative writing, where AI handles technical aspects while humans focus on ideas and emotional resonance.
+This evolution is redefining the relationship between human writers and AI.
+Rather than creating dependency or replacing human creativity, we're witnessing the emergence of genuine human-AI collaboration—AI manages technical precision while humans focus on ideas, strategy, and emotional authenticity.

-Companies like CleverType are already working on custom AI writing assistants that adapt more comprehensively to individual users, learning not just to correct their mistakes but to enhance their unique voice.
+Leading companies like CleverType have pioneered custom AI writing assistants that adapt comprehensively to individual users, learning not just to correct mistakes but to amplify each person's unique voice, communication goals, and professional needs.
+The result is more human expression, not less.

 How do you pick the tool that's right for you?
 What factors should you consider?